walmartlabs/cordova-starter-kit/README.md

 ###Getting Started

+Start by installing cordova globally:

+`npm install cordova -g`

-Clone this repo and then run the following commands in order:
+Next, clone this repo and then run the following commands in order:

 - `npm install`
 - `mkdir platforms`